LUNCH & ABO MARKETPLACE

 PLENARY

 All delegates will come together in this plenary session offering unique insights into the current state of our sector.
 Delegates will hear first-hand from Sir Chris Bryant MP, Minister of State for Creative Industries, Arts and Tourism on how the new Labour Government will deliver on its missions and what this means for the UK orchestral sector.
-The session will also include insights from Jack Gamble, Director, Campaign for the Arts.
+The session will also include insights from Jack Gamble, Director, Campaign for the Arts; Sophie Lewis, Chair, Association of British Orchestras & Chief Executive, National Children’s Orchestras of Great Britain, and Chris Loughran, Co-Founder of Symbio Impact.

 SESSIONS END